-The Primary Care Patient and Family Advisory Council partners patients and families with members of the health care team to provide guidance on how to improve the quality care at University of Missouri Health Care.
+The Primary Care Patient and Family Advisory Council (PCPFAC) partners patients and families with members of the health care team to provide guidance on how to improve the quality care at University of Missouri Health Care.

 What is Primary Care?

 Primary care doctors and staff care for people from the time they are born to end-of-life.
 Rather than limiting their expertise to a specific part of the body or type of health problem, primary care doctors treat the whole person and focus on preventing illness.
 At MU Health Care, our primary care doctors include family medicine, general internal medicine and pediatric doctors.

 Patients with primary care doctors experience better management of chronic diseases, lower overall care costs, and a higher level of satisfaction with their care.